amirghedira/amir-platform-api/readme.md

 You can also use mongodb driver (default) it will work too but with different syntax and methodologies

 [body-parse](https://www.npmjs.com/package/body-parser):
-Is a library , that allow the backend to parse the body and get data from the request (you can't get data from req.body without this library)
+Is a library, that allow the backend to parse the body and get data from the request (you can't get data from req.body without this library)
 The other packages are optional, but they provide more functionality.

 [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken):